brittonhayes/aos/README.md

 ## 📈 Monitoring

-Monitoring and observability is instrumented with OpenTelemetry and available in Prometheus, Grafana, and Jaeger.
+Application observability is instrumented with OpenTelemetry and available in Prometheus, and Jaeger.
+All application services are behind a traefik reverse proxy.

 When running with docker-compose, the following services are available:

 - API is available at [http://warhammer.localhost](http://warhammer.localhost)
-- API Docs are available at [http://warhammer.localhost/docs](http://warhammer.localhost/docs)
+- Documentation is available at [http://warhammer.localhost/docs](http://warhammer.localhost/docs)
+- Traefik is available at [http://localhost:8080](http://localhost:8080)
 - Prometheus is available at [http://prometheus.localhost](http://prometheus.localhost)
 - Jaeger is available at [http://jaeger.localhost](http://jaeger.localhost)